-District One: In the same shopping center as the original Chada.
+District One: In the same shopping center as EDO (see below).
 Recent and much-lauded addition to the Vegas dining scene.
 Predominantly Vietnamese Asian fusion menu, and insanely delicious Vietnamese iced coffees.
 Open until 3am.
 DFV: 3.3 miles.

 Herbs & Rye.
 Cocktail it like the locals do.
-Enjoy some steak, sliders or a flatbread while you’re at it.
-Open with a full menu until 3am.
+Enjoy steak, sliders or a flatbread while you’re at it.
+Open for dinner Monday-Saturday with a full menu until 3am.
+Closed Sunday.
 DFV: 2.5 miles.

 Honey Salt.
 Seasonal farm to table menu, and a darling of Westside locals for both lunch and dinner.
 Owned and operated by LV restaurant power couple – and darned nice people, too – Elizabeth Blau and Kim Canteenwalla.
+Lunch and dinner daily.
 DFV: 9.1 miles.

 Marche Bacchus.
 Lakeside dining in Las Vegas not at Bellagio?
 Check.
 The longtime chef from Valentino supervising the menu?
 Check.
 A wine shop in front that serves as the “wine list” – just add $10 for corkage?
 Check.
 As in, check it out.
 Lunch and dinner daily.
 Free wine tasting on Saturdays (usually 11:30-1:30).
 DFV: 10.6 miles.